Sim Sim Hamara: Content

 The series originally aired in Urdu.
 Some episodes were later dubbed in Pashto and Punjabi, with plans for translation into Sindhi and Balochi as well.

 The program features dubbed segments from Elmo's World and Sesame Street, songs, skits, and a word of the day.
 Original segments take place in a mock Pakistani town, with a school, dhaba, and Banyan tree.

 Messaging

-The aim of the programme is to increase education among children, especially in regards to literacy and math.
+The aim of the programme is to increase education among children, especially in regards to literacy and maths.
 The show promotes tolerance, equality, and respect for elders.

 Characters

 The show includes Elmo (played by Naveed Sabir) and a host of new Pakistani characters.
 Grover and Abby Cadabby, both originally from the American production, also joined the cast at a later date.